jessepav/libgdx-wiki-old/Using-libGDX-with-Kotlin.md

         compile "org.jetbrains.kotlin:kotlin-stdlib-jre8:$kotlinVersion"
     }

 If you're targeting platforms that don't support Java 8 library, such as most Android phones, it won't compile.
-You can replace it with `kotlin-stdlib` library.
+You may need to replace it with `kotlin-stdlib` library.

 ## Convert your code from Java to Kotlin